joyrider3774/retrotime_playdate/README.md

 ### Block Stacker
 <img src="metadata/blockstacker.png">

 Block Stacker is a game of tetris.
 You control the blocks with the left joystick or dpad.
 You need to stack them in such a manner that they form complete rows.
 Once this is done that row will be removed.
 Speed increases gradually and having no place at the top to place a block will lose you a life.
-You can rotate blocks using (A) and quick drop them using (B).
+You can rotate blocks using (A).

 ### Color Invasion